-The process of comparing services can take some time, and it may require you to go through at least part of the process with more than one company.
+Comparing services can take some time, and it may require you to go through at least part of the process with more than one company.
 But once you find a good one, it can save you time for years to come.
 Review our guide on how to compare online tax software to help identify the features and price points that are important to you.

 3. You Might Be Better Off Hiring a Professional

-I used the likes of TaxAct, TurboTax and Credit Karma for several years, but switched to hiring a certified public accountant two years ago because my business situation is more complicated than ever.
-While hiring a professional costs me a lot more, it’s worth it to ensure accuracy and saves me hours and hours of figuring out all the intricate details of the tax code for my situation.
+I used the likes of TaxAct, TurboTax and Credit Karma for several years, but I switched to hiring a certified public accountant a few years ago because my business situation is more complicated than ever.
+While hiring a professional costs me a lot more, it's worth it to ensure accuracy and saves me hours and hours of figuring out all the intricate details of the tax code for my situation.

-Compare Different Tax Prep Services
+Compare Tax Prep Services

-You can easily compare different tax prep companies like TurboTax, TaxAct, H&R Block, FreeTaxUSA and more.
-Then, you can figure out which one will work best for you and whether or not you’ll have to pay.
+You can compare different tax prep companies like TurboTax, TaxAct, H&R Block, FreeTaxUSA and more.
+Then, you can figure out which one will work best for you and whether or not you'll have to pay.